vessl-ai/hyperpocket/docs/hyperpocket/tools/apply-local-tools.md

 - **Security:** Sandboxed execution prevents unauthorized access or system interference.
 - **Performance:** Local execution reduces dependency on network latency.
 - **Customization:** Developers can tailor tools to their specific needs using their preferred programming language.
-- **Ease of Integration:** Simple API (from_local) to load and execute tools seamlessly within Hyperpocket workflows.
+- **Ease of Integration:** Simple API to load and execute tools seamlessly within Hyperpocket workflows.

 ### **How to Use Local Tools**